ElektraInitiative/PermaplanT/doc/architecture/04solution.md

 - No timestamps are needed for data consistency.
 - No conflict handling in the frontend.
 - If a user loses the connection, the frontend must go into a read-only state.
+- We use uuid to identify elements on the map.

 ### Actions